reggi/htmx-components/README.md

 ## "Click To Edit" Example

-This example acts as the "rosetta stone" it's a near 1:1 with the first exmaple in the HTMX docs:
+This example acts as the "rosetta stone" it's a near 1:1 with the first example in the HTMX docs:

 * Start the server `deno task click-to-edit`
 * Original HTMX code found here: https://htmx.org/examples/click-to-edit/